hacksider/Deep-Live-Cam/README.md

 **Run:** If you don't have a GPU, you can run Deep-Live-Cam using `python run.py`.
 Note that initial execution will download models (~300MB).

+> Note: If you have WSL1 then you need to install an X server on Windows (e.g Xming), while if you have WSL2 you no need to do that.
+The link [here](https://askubuntu.com/a/1418950) describes the options to configure DISPLAY variable depending on your environment.

 ### GPU Acceleration (Optional)